nichlasrohde/ha-ecl-modbus/README.md

 ### Install via HACS

-If you want to use this code with Home Assistant, you should be able to install it with HACS by adding this repo
+If you want to use this code with Home Assistant, you should be able to install it with HACS by adding this repo.

 ### Manual installation
 1. Download the latest release ZIP